gordon-cs/gordon-360-api/README.md

 ### Preliminary setup

-- It is easiest to use the development virtual machinea to of work on this project.
+- There is a dedicated development virtual machine to work on this project.
 Follow [these instructions](docs/RemoteDesktopToVM.md##How-to-connect-to-a-CPS-Server-virtual-machine) to set up and connect to the virtual machine using your Gordon account.

-- Open the project in Visual Studio (*Note:* **not** Visual Studio *Code*, but Visual Studio 2022 or later).
+- Open the project in Visual Studio (*Note:* **not** Visual Studio *Code*, but Visual Studio 2022 or later):

   - Look for the desktop app Visual Studio, which has a purple Visual Studio icon.
 You might have to search for it through the start menu.
 You will have to log in to a Microasoft of account.
 Your Gordon email will work for this.